An explanation of what GIS is and what it is used for. Links to our GIS Website

 A GIS combines layers of information about a location to give you a better understanding of that location.

-GIS can be used to solve real-world problems including:
+GIS can also be used to solve real-world problems including:

 Tools for map display, query, geometric processing, or analysis are built into GIS software packages which can be tailored for specific needs.